 There are plenty of options for those looking to sell their used furniture – both online and locally.

-If you run a Google search for “sell used furniture near me,” you are most likely going to see a myriad of local used furniture stores, antique stores, and markets where you can do just that.
+If you run a Google search for “sell used furniture near me,” you are most likely going to see a myriad of local used furniture stores, consignment shops, antique stores, and markets where you can do just that.